numpy/numpy.org/content/en/case-studies/gw-discov.md

   processes in the Universe, the data LIGO collects may have far-reaching effects on many areas of physics including gravitation, relativity, astrophysics, cosmology, particle physics, and nuclear physics.
-* Crunch observed data via numerical relativity computations that involves complex maths in order to discern signal from noise, filter out relevant signal and statistically estimate significance of observed data.
+* Crunch observed data via numerical relativity computations that involve complex maths in order to discern signal from noise, filter out relevant signal and statistically estimate the significance of observed data.
 * Data visualization so that the binary / numerical results can be comprehended.